fbeek/pimatic-maxcul/README.md

     Now you can disable or enable the pair feature.
 So you can lock your system against foreign devices

+* v0.3.0

+    There is now an "off"-Button so that we can set the heating thermostat to off with one click.
+Also there is now a better input checking for the temperature input with an info message if the input is out of range.
+The input must be between 4.5 (off) and 30.5 (full on).
 ToDo
 -------
 * CUL Credit System support to respect the ISM Band 1% Rules